 It’s gone for compilation.
 On my Mac Mini (configuration above), it takes about 30 minutes for the server version and about 70 minutes for the Desktop version.
 Much of the work is done in the output folder (cache, final image …).
 At the end of the creation, the image of the system is in the image folder.
 The image weighs about 1.3GB for the server version and 2.3GB for the desktop version.

-Preparing the SD card with Etcher
+Preparing the SD board with Etcher

 After the decompression, Ubuntu will propose you to install Etcher, accept.
 Open Etcher from the Ubuntu menu.

-Insert the SD card (for example, using a USB flash drive).
+Insert the SD board (for example, using a USB flash drive).
 This must be mounted automatically.
 If it is not, verify that it was not mounted on the host computer.
 In this case, check the following points